 ClusterAdminon the target cluster

 Apply the principle of least privilege: Avoid using an administrator account with

 SuperUser privileges on RHV during the installation process.
 The installation program saves the credentials you provide to a temporary

 10.1.4.
 Verifying the requirements for the RHV environment

 Verify that the RHV environment meets the requirements to install and run an OpenShift Container Platform cluster.
 Not meeting these requirements can cause failures.

 These requirements are based on the default resources the installation program uses to create control plane and compute machines.
 These resources include vCPUs, memory, and storage.
 If you change these resources or increase the number of OpenShift Container Platform machines, adjust these requirements accordingly.

 - In the RHV Administration Portal, click the ? help icon in the upper-right corner and select About.

-- In the window that opens, confirm that the RHV Software Version is 4.3.10 or higher.
+- In the window that opens, make a note of the RHV Software Version.